Epic-Byte/Digital-Library-Marketplace/README.md

 > ## Repo Setup

 <p align="justify">
-To setup the repo, fork DEES repo, then clone the forked repository to create a copy on the local machine.
+To setup the repo, fork Lebium repo, then clone the forked repository to create a copy on the local machine.
 </p>

    $ git clone https://github.com/{GitHub-Username}/Digital-Library-Marketplace.git